bastienwirtz/homer/README.md

 `null` value or missing keys will be ignored and value from the `config.yml` will be used if available.
 Empty values (either in `config.yml` or the endpoint data) will hide the element (ex: set `"title": ""` to hide the title bar).

+## What is the "GoLink" functionality?

+You can set Homer as the default search engine in your browser.
+For example, if you search for the search term "g how high is the Leaning Tower of Pisa", this search will be performed at Google.
+If you replace the "g" with a "d", the search will be performed at DuckDuckGo.